Spooky Spider Cake

 - 20 pieces candy corn

 - In a large bowl, beat the chocolate cake mix, water and eggs on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Pour into the two halves of a greased and floured sports ball baking pan.
-Bake at 350° for 40-50 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 40-50 minutes or until a toothpick inserted in the center comes out clean.

 - Meanwhile, in another bowl, beat the white cake mix, water and eggs on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Pour into two greased and floured 9-in. round baking pans.
 Bake for 30-35 minutes or until a toothpick comes out clean.